-NEW BUSINESS START-UP CASH FLOW PROJECTIONS
+BUSINESS HELP FOR CASH FLOW PROJECTIONS

 As you will soon discover, CASH IS KING.
-Your should want to know that your business will cash flow before you start the business.
+Your should want to know that your business is cash flow before you start the business.
 You can bet your banker will want to know, so it is best to do a preliminary cash flow spread sheet just to make sure.

 I am often asked, “How can you possibly know if the business will cash flow or not, before you open the doors?
 How can you be sure customers will actually shop with me?”
 And these are very good questions.
 My answer is that we must realize the numbers used in the cash flow projections are based on certain information discovered in the feasibility study.
 How big is the market?
 Who is the competition?
 What is the gap, meaning the difference between the market size in dollars and the amount of business your competition is doing and how much of the business gap is being lost to markets outside your home market?
 In addition, owner injection will determine the maximum size loan available for investment in the business.
 Other considerations are current market sales per square foot of occupancy.
 This should help in determining the size of location needed.
 Also, you must consider the type business your are wanting to start; retail, franchise, wholesale, service, distribution, professional, etc. This will help determine the type location needed and where best to locate the desired business.